The information below has been prepared in conjunction with our partner, Little Green Pharma.

 The cannabinoid in cannabis which is well-known as being responsible for numerous psychoactive properties is THC (tetrahydrocannabinol).

 Not all medicinal cannabis products have THC or enough of this cannabinoid to make a patient feel ‘high’.
-There are alternative options for patients that don't want an intoxicating 'high' effect so talk to your medical practitioner about using strains which are low in THC.
+There are alternative options for patients that don't want an intoxicating 'high' effect so patients have the option to talk to their medical practitioner about using strains which do not include THC.

 Can I drive whilst taking medicinal cannabis?

 Patients will be advised by their doctor not to drive while using a product that contains THC.
 This is because THC, a psychoactive cannabinoid of the cannabis plant, can affect cognitive and motor skills necessary for safe driving such as attention, judgement, memory, vision and coordination.

 Roadside drug testing in Australia tests for Tetrahydrocannabinol (THC) in saliva.
 Currently, in all states and territories it is an offense to drive (a) with the presence of THC in oral fluid, blood or urine; or (b) under the influence of THC.